xchainjs/xchainjs-lib/packages/xchain-thorchain/README.md

    yarn run pbts -o src/types/MsgDeposit.d.ts src/types/MsgDeposit.js
    ```

-Alternatively, you can run the convenience script: `genMsgDeposit.sh`, which will overwrite the proto/js files in types/proto.
-You can also run `npm run enerate:MsgDeposit` to accomplish the same thing.
+Alternatively, you can run the convenience script: `genMsgs.sh`, which will overwrite the proto/js files in types/proto.
 This should only be done and checked in if changes were made to the upstream Msg in the THORNode repo.